Lana Wilson: Shorts and other work

-Wilson's short-form web series, A Cure for Fear, played at South by Southwest and the Camden International Film Festival and was nominated for an International Documentary Association Award for Best Short-Form Series.
+Wilson's short-form web series, A Cure for Fear, goes inside the radical treatments of Dutch neuroscientist Dr. Merel Kindt as she seeks to treat fears ranging from severe animal phobias to PTSD.
+The series explores the ethically complex grounds of curing our most human ailment.
+It played at South by Southwest and the Camden International Film Festival and was nominated for an International Documentary Association Award for Best Short-Form Series.